 In terms of performance, both products offer comparable protection and engine cleaning.
 Both brands protect against sludge buildup and have anti-wear additives to keep your engine running smoothly.

-Castrol offers additional benefits in that it has a high viscosity index, which helps the oil maintain its protective properties over time.
-Castrol also contains fuel titanium technology that helps protect engine parts, while Valvoline contains detergent additives that help clean and maintain the engine.
+Castrol offers additional benefits because it has a high viscosity index, which helps the oil maintain its protective properties over time.
+Castrol also contains fuel titanium technology that helps protect engine parts.
+In contrast, Valvoline contains detergent additives that help clean and maintain the engine.

 Castrol advanced premium full synthetic oil provides extra strength in case of extreme conditions.
 Its Titanium like quality enhances the engine performance for optimized service.